Jackson’s Chameleon Care Sheet

 Here are the best UVB bulbs for Jackson’s chameleons housed in a 24”L x 24”W x 48”H enclosure:

-For best results, house the UVB bulbs in a reflective fixture.
-Make sure that the fixture your UVB bulb is housed in does not have a clear plastic bulb cover, as plastic and glass block UVB.
+The brands we recommend here have "kits" available (in 24" length), that come with the proper fixture.
+If not, be sure your fixture has a reflector.
+Also be sure that the fixture your UVB bulb is housed in does not have a clear plastic bulb cover, as plastic and glass block UVB.
 Place the basking branch so the chameleon’s back will be 6” below the lamp.

 Jackson’s chameleons also benefit from plant grow lights as part of their environment.
-Add a bright ~6500K LED or T5 HO fluorescent grow lamp to provide extra illumination, as well as help any live plants in the enclosure to thrive.
+You can add a bright ~6500K LED or T5 HO fluorescent grow lamp to provide extra illumination, as well as help any live plants in the enclosure to thrive.

 Best temperature for Jackson’s chameleons